Maize Market Size and Share

 Maize Market Analysis by Mordor Intelligence

-The maize market size is estimated at USD 310.80 billion in 2025 and is projected to reach USD 362.05 billion by 2030, at a CAGR of 3.1% during the forecast period.
+Maize market size in 2026 is estimated at USD 320.31 billion, growing from 2025 value of USD 310.80 billion with 2031 projections showing USD 372.42 billion, growing at 3.06% CAGR over 2026-2031.
 Sustained demand from animal feed, biofuel blending mandates, and starch-based industrial applications underpins this momentum, even as climate volatility and trade frictions introduce short-term price swings.
 Structural tailwinds include the worldwide shift toward higher-protein diets, rapid innovation in high-yield hybrids, and an accelerating build-out of on-farm grain storage that improves marketing flexibility.
 Competitive intensity is rising as leading traders streamline portfolios and seed companies commercialize short-stature hybrids that support denser plantings and mechanized harvesting.
 Meanwhile, policy resolutions such as the February 2025 lifting of Mexico’s biotech import ban underscore the pivotal role of trade frameworks in safeguarding uninterrupted grain flows.

 Key Report Takeaways